Generic Name: belimumab (be LIM ue mab)

 How is Benlysta given?

-Benlysta is injected into a vein through an IV.
-You will receive this injection in a clinic or hospital setting.
-Benlysta must be given slowly, and the IV infusion can take about an hour to complete.
+Benlysta is given as an infusion into a vein, usually every 2 to 4 weeks.
+A healthcare provider will give you this injection.
+The medicine must be given slowly, and the infusion can take about 1 hour to complete.

 What happens if I miss a dose?

 Use the missed dose as soon as you remember, and then use your next injection 1 week later.
 You can either restart a weekly schedule based on the new injection day, or you can go back to your regular injection schedule.
 Do not use 2 injections on the same day.

 Seek emergency medical attention or call the Poison Help line at 1-800-222-1222.

 Avoid being near people who are sick or have infections.
 Tell your doctor at once if you develop signs of infection.